Ali619/learning-assistant/README.md

 To stop the Django server, press `CTRL + C` in the terminal.

 ## Contributing
-We welcome contributions to this project!
+I welcome contributions to this project!
 Since the project is still under development, here are some ways you can help:
 1. Report bugs and suggest features by opening an issue.
 2. Fork the repository and submit pull requests with improvements.
 3. Help refine the documentation as new features are added.